Lramseyer/vaporview/CONTRIBUTE.md

 # Source Code Documentation

 I wrote this in hopes that if anyone wants to help contribute to the development of VaporView, this document will help serve as a starting point.
 That being said, feel free to reach out to me if you have further questions.
-I would be more than happy to have other contributors.
+I would be more than happy to have other contributors!

 I should also mention if it's not obvious; I come from a hardware background.
 Web programming is not my area of expertise.
 You're not going to offend me by crutiquing my code or my choices.
-You're also not going to offend me for crutiquing my language choice - especially if you use Verdi through a VDI or VNC session and actually like it, because your opinion doesn't even matter at that point.
-I probably won't even hear about your opinion because of all of the network latency!
+You're also not going to offend me for crutiquing my life choices - especially if you use Verdi through a VDI or VNC session and you actually like it, because your opinion doesn't even matter at that point.
 Jokes aside, I hope this documentation is able to provide an explaination on how everything is implemented so that we can make this project into the best it can be.

+## Low hanging fruit

+Since me and my gang of AI ghost writers have (up to this point) have been the sole contributors to this project, you might imagine that it's a lot of work to make this code useful _and_ nicely organized _and_ well documented _and_ have hice asthaetics _and_ juggle all of my other priorities of life like Skiing and Rock Climbing.
+So I have compiled a list of things that people like you, the reader could get started on to contribute to this project.

+- Improving the look of the assets, like the icons or the logo
+- Organizing the code by breaking it up into multiple files or improve naming conventions
+- Improving documentation

+## Not so low hanging fruit

+While not necissarily a priority, I have a list of things that would greatly enhance the usability of this extension, but they're kind of difficult (for me at least) and I might need some help with these:

+- Rewriting performance critical components (like the renderer) in Web Assembly
+- Supporting other file formats besides .vcd files
+- Support for large files with `fs.read()`

+You know what, if you can just get the build flow working such that I can use native node modules instead of the vscode version of `fs` _or_ get the (fsChunks API proposal)[https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.fsChunks.d.ts] in place, that would be a huge help.
+I could honestly do the rest.

 ## Extension overview